miragejs/miragejs/README.md

 For example, given the above contacts in the store, `store.findQuery('contact', {name: 'Ryan'})` would return `[{id: 2, name: 'Ryan'}]`.

-**store.push(key, data)**
+**store.push(type, data)**

-Creates or updates a model of type `key` in the store. `data` is a POJO.
+Creates or updates a model of type `type` in the store. `data` is a POJO.
 If `data` has an `id`, updates the model in the, otherwise creates a new model.

-**store.remove(key, id)**
+**store.remove(type, id)**

-Removes a model of type `key` with id `id` from the store.
+Removes a model of type `type` with id `id` from the store.

-**store.removeQuery(key, query)**
+**store.removeQuery(type, query)**

-Removes a model of type `key` with id `id` from the store.
+Removes the models of type `type` that match the key-value pairs in the `query` object from the store. `query` is a POJO.

 ### stub

 The stub method is the primary way you define routes and interact with your store.
-There are many shorthands available to make your server definition more succinct, but you can always fallback to a function and manipulate the store however you need to.
+There are many shorthands available to make your server definition more succinct, and ideally most of your config will use them.

+You can always fall back to a function and manipulate the data in the store however you need to via the [store's api](#store).

 Here's the full definition: